-Substance abuse social workers help individuals struggling with addictions to alcohol, tobacco, or illegal or prescription drugs as well as people living with mental health issues.
-Using one-on-one and group therapy backed up by long-term treatment plans, social workers can help clients manage their conditions successfully.
+Substance abuse social workers help individuals struggling with addictions to alcohol, tobacco, illegal substances, or prescription drugs as well as people living with mental health issues.
+Using one-on-one sessions and group therapy backed up by long-term treatment plans, social workers can help clients recover from addiction and manage their conditions successfully.

 The need for substance abuse social workers is great: roughly 46 people die every day from overdoses involving prescription opioids alone, according to the Centers for Disease Control and Prevention (CDC).
 An estimated 20.7 million people ages 12 or older needed substance abuse treatment in 2017, the Substance Abuse and Mental Health Services Administration (SAMHSA) said in its annual report, the National Survey on Drug Use and Health (NSDUH).
 The number equates to about one in 13 people nationwide who needed treatment.

-Enrolling in an online master’s in social work program can help students develop the strategies necessary to make a difference in people’s lives as a substance abuse social worker.
+Enrolling in an online master’s in social work program can help students develop the strategies and skills necessary to make a difference in people’s lives as a social worker in the arena of substance abuse.

 Working as a Substance Abuse Social Worker